underscoreio/essential-slick/src/pages/basics.md

 ## Basic Concepts

 The class below represents a single row of the `message` table, which is constructed from three columns `id`, `from` and `message`.

-A way is needed to access, persist and alter instances of these class.
-This is achived via the `TableQuery` instance.
+Access to persist and alter instances of these class is achieved via the `TableQuery` instance.

 ~~~ scala
 class Message(tag: Tag) extends Table[(Int,String,String)](tag, "message") {